uthcode/learntosolveit/source/python.rst

         >>>

-* You “load” the name eggs (where do you load it from? where do you load it to? soon), and also load a constant value (1), then you do a ``“binary subtract”`` (what do you mean ‘binary’ in this context? between which operands?), and so on and so forth.
+* You “load” the name eggs (where do you load it from? where do you load it to?), and also load a constant value (1), then you do a ``“binary subtract”`` (what do you mean ‘binary’ in this context? between which operands?), and so on and so forth.

 * As you might have guessed, the names are “loaded” from the globals and locals namespaces we’ve seen earlier, and they’re loaded onto an operand stack (not